Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 They are secure and work for Mac.

 One exception to this is if you need to upgrade the firmware on your T5.
+Then consider installing the software for that when you need to.

-What You Should Know About the Samsung T5 Software on Mac
+What You Should Know About The Samsung T5 Software On Mac

-This makes the T5’s hardware encryption and password protection work.
+The software makes the T5’s hardware encryption and password protection work.

 Or you can’t access your drive.